Online Candidate Home Page

 For many campaigns, this can eat up a lot of advertising dollars.
 For those with limited budgets, it’s best to promote only important news, specific fundraising posts, and get-out-the-vote reminders before Election Day.

-If you want to keep large numbers of people up to date on campaign news, maintaining an email list or SMS (texting) program can provide a greater reach at a lower cost.
+If you want to keep supporters up to date, an email list or SMS program can provide more reliable reach.

 You don’t control the platform